Avarexity/Avarexity/README.md

 ## ⚡ Fun Facts

 - I got into Computer Science partly on a whim, but I've gotten pretty good at it—and I wouldn't change a thing!
+- I'm hoping to go into an AI MSc after finishing CS
-- After finishing CS, I'm jumping into Mechanical Engineering… because why not?
-(Universities are free in Europe!)
+- After finishing my master's in AI, I'm jumping into Mechanical Engineering… because why not?

 ---